tumic0/QtPBFImagePlugin/README.md

 placed in the same directory as the style itself.
 A default fallback style (OSM-Liberty) for OpenMapTiles is part of the plugin.

+"Plain" PBF files as well as gzip compressed files (as used in MBTiles) are supported by the plugin.

 ## Usage
 Due to a major design flaw in the Mapbox vector tiles specification - the zoom is not part of the PBF data - the plugin can not be used "as is", but passing